Welcome

 Council of the Baltic Sea States (CBSS)

-At the end of Germany’s Presidency, Foreign Minister Annalena Baerbock hosted the Ministerial Session of the CBSS in Wismar on 1 and 2 June 2023.
-One of the issues discussed at this meeting was strengthening our joint security in the Baltic Sea Region.
+At the end of Estonia’s Presidency, Foreign Minister Margus Tsahkna hosted the Ministerial Session of the CBSS in Vihula on the Estonian Baltic Sea coast on 15 and 16 May 2025.
+One of the main issues discussed at this meeting was how to further strengthen our joint security in the Baltic Sea Region.

 - fostering regional identity